Paediatric Endocrine Training Centers for Africa (PETCA)

 The early days of postgraduate training for paediatric endocrinology and diabetes in sub-Saharan Africa started in 2004 with pioneering work by Ze’ev Hochberg organising short courses in Nigeria and Kenya.
 He was enthusiastically supported by Franco Chiarelli who was Secretary-General of ESPE at the time.
 Martin Ritzen coordinated the teaching.
 It soon became apparent that a more substantial course of 18 months was required for which Nairobi was chosen as a suitable centre.
 Thus in 2008 with the support of ESPE and ISPAD, PETCA was launched with Thomas Ngwiri as its Director.
 The first tutor on that course was Lorenzo Lughetti.
 A second training centre was established in 2010 based in Lagos for West Africa (PETCWA) with Abiola Oduwole as its Director.
 As a result of these initiatives, now upwards of 130 Fellows have graduated from the 18 month course and have developed specialist centres in their home countries.
 Many occupy senior positions in their respective institutions.

 By all accounts, the PETCA and PETCWA programmes have been highly successful.
-The graduates between them with the help of ESPE and ISPAD tutors have realised 245 publications in peer-reviewed journals, 30 book chapters and numerous presentations at national and international conferences.
-The Fellows seeded establishment of the African Society for Paediatric and Adolescent Endocrinology (ASPAE) which holds its 12th Annual Conference hosted virtually by Tanzania in March 2021.
+The graduates between them with the help of ESPE and ISPAD tutors have realised 284 publications in peer-reviewed journals, 30 book chapters and numerous presentations at national and international conferences.
+The Fellows seeded establishment of the African Society for Paediatric and Adolescent Endocrinology (ASPAE) which holds its 13th Annual Conference hosted virtually by Uganda in February 2022.
 Associated with the Annual Conference in the past two years is a new sub-Saharan School for Fellows.
 A major milestone was achieved in September 2020 when the PETCA course was recognised as a postgraduate qualification within the University of Nairobi.
 Similar academic recognition of PETCWA is progressing towards a Masters programme of the University of Lagos.
 The ESPE Education and Training Committee (ETC) has rated the trio of PETCA/PETCWA/ASPAE and School as the jewel in the crown of its myriad of activities.

 A new phase of activity has now started as these African-based programmes transition towards becoming more self-sufficient.
 A Taskforce has been established by ESPE to oversee developments through to 2024.
 Membership comprises the Directors of PETCA and PETCWA, a representative from the University of Nairobi, the organiser of the sub-Saharan School, the ISPAD PETCA/PETCWA Coordinator and the ESPE PETCA/PETCWA Coordinator working jointly with an ASPAE Coordinator to work as Joint Chairs of the Taskforce.
 This reflects the ethos of recognising the enormous strides made by paediatric endocrine and diabetes specialists in sub-Saharan Africa to drive forward improved services for children and young persons in the numerous countries that make up the African continent.
 The ESPE Office has provided administrative support for the Taskforce.